bonedaddy/nemonify/README.md

 # nemonify

-nemonify takes arbitrary strings, hex encodes them, and turns it into a mnemonic phrase. useful for easily transporting secrets like gpg keys, etc..
+`nemonify` is used to take any input file, turning it into a mnemonic phrase.
+Later on the mnemonic phrase can be restored into its original contents.